Hike Desert, Canyons and Berber Villages in Tunisia

 Tozeur

-Spend one night within the medina of Tozeur at a beautiful luxury riad, usually Dar Nejma or Dar Noor.
+Spend one night within the medina of Tozeur at a beautiful dar, usually Dar Nejma or Dar Noor.
 Behind their imposing studded door, these dars are a peaceful haven, offering lush interior courtyards, a swimming pool, indoor and outdoor lounges, sun terraces, and a gourmet restaurant.
 All the twin-share rooms come with en suite toilets and have unique decor and character.
 Occasionally, due to the makeup of the group and the size of these characterful accommodations, the group may be split across two properties or accommodated at another dar of a similar standard.

 Hergla